inkognitro/oas-tszod-gen/README.md

   predefinedFolderOutputPaths: [
     ['core'],
-    // this puts variables and type definitions in the `./core` folder
+    // For outputs having an `OutputPath` starting with ['core']:
-    // for generated outputs which have an `OutputPath` starting with ['core']
+    // Variables and type definitions are put in the `{outputFolderPath}/core` folder

     ['util', 'foo'],
-    // this puts variables and type definitions in the `./util/foo` folder
+    // For outputs having an `OutputPath` starting with ['util', 'foo']:
-    // for generated outputs which have an `OutputPath` starting with ['util', 'foo'] ],
+    // Variables and type definitions are put in the `{outputFolderPath}/util/foo` folder ],

   logger: {